Airglow: Calculation

 Airglow as pinkish orange sodium line at just below one hundred kilometers and a faint green line, at the edge of space and the lower edge of the thermosphere (invisible), sandwiched between green and red bands of aurorae stretching over several hundred kilometers upward and the pink mesosphere, white and blue stratosphere, as well as orange troposphere afterglow and silhouettes of clouds at the bottom.

-In order to calculate the relative intensity of airglow, we need to convert apparent magnitudes into fluxes of photons; this clearly depends on the spectrum of the source, but we will ignore that initially.
+In order to calculate the relative intensity of airglow, the apparent magnitudes must be converted into fluxes of photons; this clearly depends on the spectrum of the source, but we will ignore that initially.
 At visible wavelengths, we need the parameter S_{0}(V), the power per square centimetre of aperture and per micrometre of wavelength produced by a zeroth-magnitude star, to convert apparent magnitudes into fluxes – S_{0}(V) = 4.0×10^-12 W⋅cm^{−2}⋅µm^{−1}.
 If we take the example of a V = 28 star observed through a normal V band filter (B = 0.2 µm bandpass, frequency ν ≈ 6×10^14 Hz), the number of photons we receive per square centimeter of telescope aperture per second from the source is N_{s}: